ockertbotha/docker-phoenix/README.md

 $ alias mix="docker-compose run --rm phoenix mix"
 ```

+> The "src/" directory has been .gitignore'd, so review that file to make sure it matches your intentions

-## Step 4: Initialize and configure a new Phoenix application
+## Step a4: Initialize and configure a new Phoenix application
 This command will create a new Phoenix apllication called "hello" under the "./src" directory, which will be mounted inside the container under "/app" (the default working directory).

 ```